Andres' Homemade Baby Food Recipes

 [Andres was almost 3 at the time this happened]

 The second (and thankfully last) scare we had was at our departure from Spain at the airport.
 There was a long queue before the check in counter and Andres refused to stay with us, preferring to wander about and check out the counter and any other stuff which grabbed his attention.
 We reached the counter itself and we were discussing some detail when I lost sight of Andres.
-There was quite a crowd in the departure hall and when I walked to the point where I’d seen him last just seconds ago he was nowhere to be seen.
+There was quite a crowd in the departure hall and when I walked to the point where Id seen him last just seconds ago he was nowhere to be seen.
 I walked up and down the whole huge departure hall several times but there was not trace of him.
 I was underway for perhaps 10 minutes but it seemed like hours.
-I was already thinking about how we’d handle a missing child while we’d miss our flight back home.
+I was already thinking about how we'd handle a missing child while missing our flight back home.
 We decided to part ways in search of him, while keeping in touch with our mobile phones.
 Just when we were about to restart our search when who almost runs into me?
 Andres!